 Can I reverse sear a Blackstone steak on the griddle?

-The reverse sear involves bringing your steak up to the appropriate internal temp slowly (more of a “low and slow” cooking method) at a lower cooking temperature.
+The reverse sear method involves bringing your steak up to the appropriate internal temp slowly (more of a “low and slow” cooking method) at a lower cooking temperature.
 Then when the steak is almost done to your liking, you crank up the heat and finish it off with a good sear.

 A good reverse sear is more difficult to accomplish on a griddle steak, because the meat is immediately in contact with the heating surface.
 You don’t have the ambient, 360 degree heat that you would get in an oven or on a grill, or even with a sous video steak.